usefulprojects-ca/usefulprojects.ca/README.md

 Contains any sensitive configuration values.
 This file is _not_ source controlled.

+A best effort is made to prevent values provided in this file from being leaked in e.g. log files or error messages.

 An example is provided, see `config/secrets.example.edn`.

-#### overrides.edn
+#### environment.edn

-Contains any host specific overrides needed.
+Contains any environment specific overrides needed.
 This file is _not_ source controlled.

-An example is provided, see `config/overrides.example.edn`.
+An example is provided, see `config/environment.example.edn`.

 ## Development
 ### Dependencies